 Note: Details regarding the District's outstanding debt can be found in the notes to the financial statements (1) ORS 328.245 establishes a parameter of bonded indebtedness for school districts.
-Aggregates are governed by real market values of all taxable properties within the District bases on (2) The legal debt margin is the District's available borrowing authority under ORS 328.245 and is calculated by subtracting the net debt applicable to the legal debt limit from the legal debt limit.
+Aggregates are governed by real market values of all taxable properties within the District bases on (2) The legal debt margin is the District's available borrowing authority under ORS 328.245 and is calculated by subtracting the net debt applicable to the legal debt limit from the legal (2) The regarded that gin is the District's available borrowing autority under OKS 525:245 and is calculated by subfracting the feet debt appli-debt limit.
 (3) Demographic and Economic Statistics can be found on Personal Income and Population and Assessed Value and True Cash Value Pages.